THE E2 VISA FOR CANADIAN

 - Speed—You can usually enter the US within a few months after you have all of your documents gathered

-- No Minimum Investment–Unlike the Eb5 Program that requires an investment of 500,000-1,000,000 there is no minimum investment for an E2 Visa.
+- No Minimum Investment–Unlike the Eb5 Program that requires an investment of 900,000-1,800,000 there is no minimum investment for an E2 Visa.
 Click HERE for more information on the E2 investment.

 - Spouses can work